gbif/data-blog/content/post/2021-05-28-run-big-queries-on-aws-with-spark.md

 .save("s3a://gbifbucket/df_export.csv")
 ```

 To download.
 Go to your [S3 bucket](https://s3.console.aws.amazon.com/s3/home?).
-Your file will a directory named "df_export".
+Your file will be a directory named "df_export".
 The file you want will look something like this:

 `part-00000-4c2e7420-b122-404b-b8c6-62adb07173e0-c000.csv`

 Hopefully you have everything that you need to start using GBIF mediated occurrence data on AWS.
 Please leave a comment if something does not work for you.